 You made me.
 You made me to do something with my life and you have a plan.
 You didn't intend for me to sit comfortably and admire the view.

-I am pretty sure that the plan is not for me to sit here drinking coffee and waiting for something to drop into my lap.
+I am pretty sure that the plan is not for me to sit here drinking coffee, eating too many biscuits and waiting for something to drop into my lap.
 Treading water.
 Killing time.
 I need to find some get-up-and-go, and for someone low on confidence and energy, whose inclination is towards excessive napping and whose default position is procrastination, get-up-and-go takes a bit of finding.